 - At no point should you change the sign between two given elements.
 However, you can write H>E or E<H as both denote the same

 - For coded inequalities, make sure that you make a table or any other diagram which mentions what sigh each code represents.
-This will save you some time as you shall not have to read the question again and again and spend time on it
+This will save you some time as you shall not have to read the question again and again and spend time on it.

-Aspirants must make sure that questions like thee are such where they can easily score marks if well prepared as there is less scope of making mistake here if solved carefully.
+Aspirants must make sure that questions like thee are such where they can easily score marks if well prepared as there is less scope of making a mistake here if solved carefully.

 Interested candidates can also check the syllabus for the various Government exams conducted in the country in the links given below:

-Questions on Inequality
+Solved Examples on Inequality

 As stated above also, the more a person practises, the more likely is that he/she may solve the questions correctly and more efficiently.
 Discussed below are a few questions on both direct and coded reasoning inequalities to simplify the concept even further for the candidates.